mattmink/bsValidate/README.md

   // If {mergeAlerts} is set to TRUE, this message will replace the list of validation messages.
   // DEFAULT: null (STRING)
   alertMessage: null,

+  // Help text only shows on field change by default.
+Set this to TRUE to display help text for
+  // fields on form submission as well.
+  // DEFAULT: false (BOOLEAN)
+  toggleHelpTextOnSubmit: false,

+  // Automatically scroll the page on form submission so the alerts are in view.
+  // DEFAULT: true (BOOLEAN)
+  autoScrollToAlerts: true,

   // Set {novalidate} to false to use browser validation for fields with the [required] attribute (browser
   // validation is overriden by default).